Freight Shipping from Greenville to Minneapolis

 How much does it cost to ship freight from Greenville to Minneapolis?

-Full truckload (FTL) rates from Greenville, SC to Minneapolis, MN currently range from $2,528-$3,116 for a standard dry van load over the 1,176-mile route.
+Full truckload (FTL) rates from Greenville, SC to Minneapolis, MN currently range $2,528-$3,116 (roughly $2.18-$2.66 per mile over 1,176 miles).
 LTL shipments typically cost $847-$1,400 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greenville to Minneapolis?

-Standard FTL transit from Greenville to Minneapolis is approximately 21 hrs by truck over 1,176 miles.
+Standard FTL transit from Greenville to Minneapolis is approximately 21 hrs by truck over 1,176 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via SC Ports Inland Port Greer to BNSF Midway Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Greenville to Minneapolis freight?